thetiana/TTNMkrWanNode/README.md

 TTN MKRWAN Node [![Build Status](https://travis-ci.org/AmedeeBulle/TTNMkrWanNode.svg?branch=master)](https://travis-ci.org/AmedeeBulle/TTNMkrWanNode)
 ===============

+This is the modified version of AmedeeBulle TTN MKRWAN Node.

+Changes:
+1. Serial debug is fixed
+2. Added config.h where is located all device settings.
+3. arduino_secrets.h is removed the ttn setings is moved to config.h for easy config.
+4. TOdo to be fixed display debug
+5. TOdo to be added support of BMP180 temp/pressure sensor.

 # Background
 Proof of concept for an "ultra low power" LoRaWAN / [The Things Network](https://www.thethingsnetwork.org/) node using the [Arduino MKR WAN 1300](https://store.arduino.cc/mkr-wan-1300).

 The MKR WAN 1300 uses too much power in sleep mode to be used as ultra low power device (a bit more than 1mA).
+On MKR WAN 1300 V1 the TCXO OFF/ON is not driven by the MCU and this is the main reason for high power consumption in sleep mode.
+This have to be fixed with MKR WAN 1300 V2 or higher, the information is not confirmed.

 This proof of concept uses a [Texas Instrument TPL5110](http://www.ti.com/product/TPL5110) Ultra Low Power Timer to bring the sleep current under 50nA.
 As the device is completely powered off during sleep time we use a [FRAM](https://fr.wikipedia.org/wiki/Ferroelectric_Random_Access_Memory) module to save the LoRaWAN session keys and frame counters.